Help us improve your experience.

 Virtual Chassis

-• New EX4100-H-12MP switch (EX Series)—The EX4100-H-12MP industrial ruggedized switch is a convection-cooled, fanless switch, with an operational temperature range of –40°C through 75°C under various conditions.
-You can install this temperature-hardened switch inside enclosures (indoor or outdoor) with proper airflow.
+We introduce the EX4100-H-12MP, EX4100-H-24MP and EX4100-H-24F industrial ruggedized switches.
+This is a convection-cooled, fanless switch, with an operational temperature range of —40°C through 75°C under various conditions.
+This temperature-hardened switch can be deployed inside enclosures (indoor or outdoor) with proper airflow.
 The switches are manufactured to operate reliably under extended temperature ranges.
-Common deployment scenarios include smart cities and safe cities, transportation (outdoor or traffic signals), factory floors, and defense networks (outdoors with extended temperature range).
-The EX4100-H-12MP switches use the 340 W external AC and DC PSUs - you can connect a mix of AC and DC PSUs to the switch.
+Some common examples where EX4100-H switches are deployed are smart cities and safe cities, transportation (outdoor or traffic signals), factory floors, defense networks (outdoors with extended temperature range) and so on.

 Feature